mattiasoldani/succolib/README.md

 Note: [ROOT](https://root.cern.ch/) itself is not required.

 Found a bug?
-Or simply have some questions or comments you'd like to talk about?
+Or simply have any question, comment or suggestion you'd like to talk about?
 Feel free to contact me at <mattiasoldani93@gmail.com>!

 ---